yuyang011/ip/README.md

 Examples:
 - `find homework` The chatbot searches and shows all tasks that contains the DESCRIPTION in its list

-:warning: DESCRIPTION must be as detailed as possible to get the most accurate result
+⛔ DESCRIPTION must be as detailed as possible to get the most accurate result

 ### Listing the task in the list: `list`
 Shows the current tasks in the list